edysfy/Group_website/process/uxDesign.md

 We also added a blue user post button on the navbar (user can access the pop up Emote form with their current coordinates used as location).
 Marceli recommended using [Google Icons](https://fonts.google.com/icons/) to represent the features describes above on the navbar.

 Here is the initial build of this prototype:

   <p align="center">
   <img align="center" src="supporting_images/sbnav.png" width="550px">
   </p>
 <a name="third"></a>

-However, we discovered that the sidebar didn't look too good.
+However, we discovered that the sidebar didn't look as aesthetically pleasing as we wanted.
 We took inspiration from MacOS and converted the sidebar into a horizontal navbar at the bottom of the screen.
 Apple's software generally has a simple, minimalistic user-friendly design.
 We drew upon this principle and used animations to hide and show the relevant components that are activated when the user clicks an icon on the navbar.
 In addition, we felt it was a nice touch to incorporate the user's username in the top navbar and colour the icon when the user activated its state.
 <br> Here is a representation of this stage:

   <p align="center">
   <img align="center" src="supporting_images/sidebarslide.gif" width="550px">
   </p>